By Namit Arora

-She adores the idea of being an artist and wants to do art after quitting this job: photography, or perhaps painting, she has dabbled with both.
-‘I am very passionate person,’ she said that night, ‘as all true artists need to be.’
-Artists are everywhere these days: body artists, computer artists, porn artists.
+She said she adores the idea of being an artist and wants to do art after quitting this job: photography, or perhaps painting, she has dabbled with both.
+‘I am very passionate person,’ she said that night, ‘as all true artists should be.’
+Artists, he thought, are everywhere these days: body artists, computer artists, porn artists.
 He did not inquire about her notion of art.
 He shared with her the basic facts of his life: his Indian roots, job, pastimes.
 ‘I like Indian music,’ she said, ‘flute and sitar music.’
-He gives her credit for not asking why they worshipped cows in his country.
+He gives her credit for never asking why they worshipped cows in his country.

 He mentioned his visit to St. Petersburg years ago.
 She turned nostalgic with a far-off look as he recalled some tourist sights: Nevsky Prospekt, Peter-Paul Cathedral, the new Admiralty, summer and winter palaces.
 He did not tell her that a young couple with knives mugged him there one night.
 He remembers vividly the rage and hatred in the woman’s eyes, her clenched teeth, as she held him by the collar while her companion emptied his wallet.

 She has never had an Indian client, except perhaps one who, unlike him, spoke with an American accent.
-‘Why not get wife from India?’ she snickered, ‘No more loneliness.’
+‘Why not get wife from India?’ she smiled.
+‘No more loneliness.’

 ‘I have never considered that option in my adult life,’ he said.
 ‘Now it’s too late—all the good women, as my mother says, are taken.’
-That made her laugh.
+His facetious remark made her laugh.

-She inched closer, brushed a finger on his chin, slid it down his right arm, lifted his hand, and pressed it to her bosom.
+She inched closer, brushed a finger on his chin, traced it down his right arm, lifted his hand, and pressed it to her bosom.
 Well practiced, then, a professional.
 He leaned over, nuzzled his nose on her slender neck.
 She smelled nice.
 At the barest of hints, she turned, reclined on her back, and sidled into an embrace.
-He let his fingers wade through her long hair, down her shoulder, resting eventually upon her breast beneath the gauzy fabric.
+He let his fingers wade through her long hair, down her shoulder, over her breast beneath the gauzy fabric.

-Suddenly the fog lifted.
-For a few moments afterwards, he reflected on their coupling.
+As the fog lifted, he reflected on their coupling.
 Man: half reason, half appetite.
 How ridiculous, to be held hostage by a silly appendage between his legs.
 Humiliating, in fact.

 They lay together and talked with her head on his chest, a pseudo-intimate moment.
 He gently massaged her head, neck, and shoulders.
 ‘I like your touch,’ she said, ‘you are good lover.
 I think you are good man too.’

 Safe is probably what she meant, better behaved than most clients.
+Or is she saying this in the hopes of getting repeat business.
 ‘How many others do you say this to?’

 She has received many offers for marriage from lonely white men.
-One was so insistent he scared her.
-Not only did she hope to do art some day, she also hoped for true love, marriage, children, and a normal family life.
+She not only hoped to do art some day, she also hoped for true love, marriage, children, and a normal family life.
 Prior to this work, she had slept with only two men, both boyfriends.
 Now she services two or three men daily, on occasion with her roommate, i.e., threesomes.
-‘I have many boyfriends now,’ she snickered.
+‘I have many boyfriends now,’ she smiled.
 Part of her job, to put up pleasant faces: service with a smile, the secret of customer loyalty.

 ‘Escort girls in Moscow make one-tenth of what I make,’ she said.
-Money eases daily qualms.
-What, he wondered, would cave-in first: her body or her soul?
-Despite her apparent nonchalance, and her lack of visible anguish, he hoped her soul would rebel first.
+Money eases daily qualms but surely, he thought, there must be more beneath her nonchalance, her lack of visible anguish.
 Yet, for the services he wants, isn’t this exactly what he would rather have: an untroubled whore?

-He asked himself: is there a balance of power between them—his power of money versus her power of beauty?
-Alas, if only the morality of all this were as plain as the cost-benefit metrics of Omnicon’s products.
-He reasoned: if not he, then another man.
+He asked himself: what balance of power exists between them—say, between his power of money versus her power of beauty?
+Alas, if only the moral assessment of all this were as plain as the cost-benefit metrics of Omnicon’s products.
+He reasoned: if it weren’t him, there would be another man here now.
 At least she is safe with him.
 She even finds him agreeable.
 If he is using her, she too is using him: is symbiosis immoral?
-A form of income distribution too—didn’t the Buddha say that hoarding money is a worse deed than most?
+A form of income distribution too—didn’t the Buddha say that hoarding money is a deed worse than most?

-‘You smoke pot?’
 She shuns hard drugs but she has smoked pot with some clients.
-Good for sex, she said teasingly.
+Good for sex, she whispered.
 Her roommate kept a stash for her own regular use.
 Might he be interested in smoking some the next time?

 Her phone rang as he was getting dressed.
 She looked at him: would you mind?
 She stepped into the bathroom to take the call.
 He heard her giving directions.
-Another client is due in sixty minutes.
+Another client was due in an hour.
 Time enough to make the bed, replace the towels, air the room, wash herself clean of him, and slip on that chiffon dress again.